-- Support 5 MP resolution of all the channels. - The analog signal inputs (Turbo HD, AHD, HDCVI, CVBS) and IP signal input can be recognized and connected automatically. - If the configured encoding resolution conflicts with the resolution of the front-end camera, the encoding parameters will adjust automatically to meet the front-end camera.
-E.g., if the resolution of the front-end camera is 720p, then the encoding resolution of the main stream will adjust to 720p automatically. - The resolution of 960 × 1080 (1080P Lite) is available when the 1080P Lite is enabled in the Record>Advanced Settings interface.
+- LTD85XXK-ST series DVR support 5 MP and 4 MP resolution of all the channels. - LTD8304K-ET series DVR supports up to 3 MP resolution for the first 1 channels, LTD8308K-ET series DVR supports up to 3 MP resolution for the first 2 channels, LTD8316K-ET series DVR supports up to 3 MP resolution for the first 4 channels. - The analog signal inputs (HD, AHD, HDCVI, CVBS) and IP signal input can be recognized and connected automatically. - If the configured encoding resolution conflicts with the resolution of the front-end camera, the encoding parameters will adjust automatically to meet the front-end camera.
+E.g., if the resolution of the front-end camera is 720p, then the encoding resolution of the main stream will adjust to 720p automatically. - The resolution of 960 × 1080 (1080P Lite) is avaiable when the 1080P Lite is enabled in the Record>Advanced Settings interface (refer to Chapter 5.12 Configuring 1080P Lite).